Tsulukidze/clinical-trial-pipeline/README.md

 - Docker Desktop
 - Python 3.11 or newer

 That is all.
 PostgreSQL itself runs in Docker — no local installation.
+I used image: postgres:16-alpine  version but you can use newer stable versions as well.

 ### Steps